 Introducing Triberg

-Triberg in the Black Forest is full of German charm and I’m pleased to say that it lived up to my expectations.
-Apparently, it is the home to the world’s largest cuckoo clock and Germany’s highest waterfall.
+Triberg in the Black Forest is full of German charm, and I’m pleased to say that it lived up to my expectations.
+It is home to the world’s largest cuckoo clock and Germany’s highest waterfall.

 Parking in Triberg